 If you want to get involved in conservation work and protecting our wild spaces, head to the South Downs National Park website to see their vacancies.
 Additionally, Sussex Wildlife Trust post opportunities on their website, as do Arundel Wetlands Centre (WWT).
 You could also take part in Community Litter Picking in Felpham with Blakes Mead Community Association.

 Why not help an elderly resident by borrowing their furry friend for an afternoon walk?
 The Cinnamon Trust website offer opportunities to do so.

 Arun District Council have three Community Orchards where you can be active by helping to care for the trees and their surroundings.
-Visit the Arun DC Community Orchard page to see how you can help.
+Visit the Arun District Council Community Orchard web page to see how you can help.

 Men's Sheds are community spaces where men can get together to enjoy practical hobbies, benefitting their health and wellbeing.
 We have two in Littlehampton and one in Bognor, so visit the Men's Sheds website for more information.

 More details regarding Arun Wellbeing outdoor activity events are available on the Getting Active Outdoors homepage.